Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 logo: 'assets/images/logo.png'
 ---

 This introduction covers some fundamental topics for developing on Android devices.
-Its goal is to help you piece enough together to create some basic application.
+Its goal is to help you piece enough together to create a basic application.

 ### Files